 Sixteen experts met for the first time in Geneva to discuss the need for an exchange and learning platform to ensure microinsurance fulfils its potential.
 A year after the first meeting, in May 2003 in London, the first working groups were created to better co-ordinate the group’s activities, which included an operations, demand and dissemination working group.

 The result was the first project of the Network: "The Good and Bad Practices in Microinsurance" case studies, which provided the basis for the 2006 key publication "Protecting the Poor: A Microinsurance Compendium".

-After having outgrown its informal systems and procedures, the Microinsurance Network decided that it needed a clearer membership and organisational structure to accommodate the expansion of interest and activities in microinsurance and the arrival of new stakeholders.
-As a direct result, the Microinsurance Network was officially launched in 2009 with a secretariat based in Luxembourg.
+In 2009, having outgrown its informal systems and procedures, the Microinsurance Network decided that it needed a clearer membership and organisational structure to accommodate the expansion of interest and activities in microinsurance and the arrival of new stakeholders.
+As a result, the Microinsurance Network was officially launched in 2009 with a secretariat based in Luxembourg.

 On 31 May 2012 the Microinsurance Network became an independent organisation.
 It became fully operational on March 1, 2013 and is registered in Luxembourg as a non-profit.
 Since then, the Network has grown into a community of over 300 experts and 80 organisations from over 40 countries.